Skojar/syuzhet_squad/text.md

 # Dramatis Personæ
 ### Elements of a Character
 #### Signature
 #### Vulnerabilities (crises?)
+Inclinations
 #### Rally
 ### Main Characters
 ### Additional Cast
 ### Option: Principal
+### Option: Antagonism (Personal Challenges)

-# Resources & Advantages
+# Resources & Advantages (Assets?)
-people places things
+people places things ideas
 the face describes them and indicated their durability. the reverse indicates the kind of problem that if they have no durability, they're advantages.

-Relationships between main characters and between them and the principal are a special kind of resoource.
+Relationships between main characters and between them and the principal are a special kind of resource.
+    What matters is the stability and reliability of the relationship.
+Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

 # Actions
 ### Resolving Questions with Rolls